ZahidTerriquez/switching-to-linux/README.md

     ```
 ---

-Your Ubuntu installation is complete, updated, secured, and riced with GNOME Tweaks.
-Feel free to experiment with themes, tools, and extensions — Linux is all about customization.

-If you found this helpful, drop a ⭐ on the repo.
+Your Ubuntu install is complete, updated, secure, and ready to go — now challenge yourself and start ricing your system with themes, extensions, icons, and layouts to make it truly yours.
+If this guide helped, drop a ⭐ on the repo!